The Global Scrap Metal Industry in 2026: Trends, Challenges, and Future Outlook

 Asia Pacific Dominance

-Asia Pacific is expected to lead the global scrap metal recycling industry in 2025.
+Asia Pacific continues to lead the global scrap metal recycling industry.
 The region's dominance stems from massive construction and automotive industries, particularly in China and India.
 China alone operates approximately seventy percent of the world's EAF steelmaking capacity, with production exceeding one hundred million metric tons annually.

 North American Leadership in Technology

-North America is expected to account for a leading share of 44.6% market share in 2025 in the scrap-based EAF market, attributed to strong government support for recycling initiatives and investment in green technologies.
-The region boasts some of the most advanced scrap recycling facilities globally, with industry leaders shaping international standards in circular manufacturing practices.
+North America accounts for a leading share of the scrap-based EAF market, supported by strong government incentives for recycling initiatives and sustained investment in green technologies.
+The region hosts some of the most advanced scrap recycling facilities globally, with industry leaders shaping international standards in circular manufacturing and emissions reduction.

 European Market Stability with Growth

-Environmental policies in the European Union continue driving demand for recycled materials, with the new Circular Economy Action Plan including ambitious targets for increasing the recycling of specific waste streams, including scrap metals.
+Environmental policies within the European Union continue to drive recycled material usage, with the Circular Economy Action Plan setting ambitious targets for increasing recycling rates across key waste streams, including scrap metals.

 Middle East and Africa: Emerging Opportunities

-The Middle East and Africa market is expected to be the fourth-largest globally, driven by increasing construction activities.
-Gulf Cooperation Council countries are investing in EAF technology to diversify from oil dependency and develop domestic steel industries, though the region faces challenges including limited scrap availability and infrastructure constraints.
+The Middle East and Africa market is emerging as a growth region, driven by expanding construction activity and industrial diversification.
+Gulf Cooperation Council countries are investing in EAF technology to reduce reliance on oil revenues and develop domestic steel industries, though challenges remain around scrap availability and recycling infrastructure.

 Price Dynamics and Market Trends